 How does this latest crash compare to previous ones, or even to regular stock market drops — and what does it mean for investors?

 What Does This Price Drop Mean for Crypto Investors?

-For those who invest in crypto for the long-term using a buy-and-hold strategy, swings like this are to be expected.
+For those who invest in crypto for the long-term using a buy-and-hold strategy, price swings are to be expected.
 Big dips are nothing to be overly worried about, according to Humphrey Yang, the personal finance expert behind Humphrey Talks, who says he avoids checking his own investments during volatile market dips.

-“I’ve been through the 2017 cycle, too,” Yang says, referencing the “crypto crash” of 2017 that saw many major cryptocurrencies, including Bitcoin, lose major value.
+“I’ve been through the 2017 cycle, too,” Yang says, referencing the “crypto crash” of 2017 that saw many major cryptocurrencies, including bitcoin, lose major value.
 “I know that these things are super volatile, like some days they can go down 80%.”